-A wide range of colours were used in the shields of coat of arms.
+A wide range of colours was used in the shields of the coat of arms.
 In some cases, a plain colour was used as a background and then different-coloured patterns or stripes were used in the foreground.
 In other cases, multiple background colours could be used.

 Colours refer to the regular and most frequently used tinctures in heraldic shields, including shades such as azure, green, purple, black and red.
 Finally, furs refer to coloured patterns which include ermine and vair.

 Ermine is the use of powdered black dots on a white field while vair refers to a shield with blue-grey and white colours.
 These patterns are called furs because they resemble the furs of specific animals.